 The Origin of Hanukkah

-Hanukkah is a Jewish festival that commemorates the purification and rededication of the Temple by Judas Maccabeus on Kislev 25, 165 BC (usually in December).
-Three years prior, Antiochus IV, the Seleucid (Syrian) king, defiled the Temple by erecting an idol to Baal Shamen (the Canaanite counterpart for the Greek god Zeus), sacrificing a pig on the altar in the Temple and proclaiming himself to be a god.
-Some of the coins he minted had his features on the face of Zeus along with the words 'Theos Epiphanes' meaning 'the god manifest.'
-He also decreed that Torah (the Law of God) could not be studied under penalty of death; also Jewish males were not to be circumcised and it was forbidden to keep the Sabbath.
-This brought an internal struggle within Judaism out in the open.
-On the one hand there were the observant Jews who wanted to keep Torah, continue circumcision and observe the Sabbath.
-On the other hand, there were Hellenized Jews who wanted to assimilate into the Greek culture around them and become 'born again' Greeks!
-That included wrestling in the gymnasium wearing nothing but their 'birthday suits'!
+Hanukkah is a festival that commemorates the purification and rededication of the Temple by Judas Maccabeus on Kislev 25, 165 BC (usually in December).
+Three years prior, Antiochus IV, the Seleucid (Syrian) king, had defiled the Temple by erecting an idol to Baal Shamen (Zeus), sacrificing a pig on the altar, and proclaiming himself to be a god.
+Some of the coins he minted had his features on the face of Zeus, along with the words “Theus Epiphanes,” meaning “the god manifest.”
+He also decreed that Torah (the Law of God) could not be studied, under penalty of death; circumcision was likewise forbidden, and the Sabbath was not to be kept.
+This brought an internal struggle within Judaism out into the open.
+On the one hand there were the observant Jews who wanted to keep Torah, and on the other, the Hellenized Jews who wanted to assimilate into the Greek culture around them and become “born-again” Greeks!

 Antiochus sent troops from village to village with a statue of himself, ordering people to bow down to it.
-One day they arrived in the village of Modi'im.
+One day they arrived in the village of Modi’in.
 An elderly man stepped forward to comply with the order, but an observant priest, Mattathias of the Hasmonean family, thrust him through with a spear and also killed one of the Seleucid soldiers.
-Thus began the Maccabean revolt.
-Mattathias, his five sons and others fled into the Gophna Hills and conducted a guerrilla war against the Seleucids for three years.
-Eventually, Jerusalem was liberated, yet the Temple was defiled.
-The history of this revolt is found in First Maccabees 1 and 4 and Second Maccabees 6 and 10.
-While these books are in the Apocrypha and not part of the canon of Scripture, they record important historical information.
+Thus began the Maccabean Revolt.
+Mattathias, his five sons, and others fled into the Gophna Hills and conducted guerrilla warfare against the Seleucids for three years.
+Finally, Jerusalem was liberated—yet the Temple was defiled.
+The history of this revolt is found in 1 Maccabees 1 and 4 and 2 Maccabees 6 and 10.

 Jesus Celebrates Hanukkah

-The Jewish reader would immediately pick up the messianic connotation of this discourse.
-The Davidic Messiah would be a Shepherd (Ezek 34).
+The Jewish reader would immediately pick up on the messianic connotation of this discourse.
+The Davidic Messiah would be a Shepherd (Ez 34).

-As Jesus walked thorough Solomon’s porch on the east side of the Temple enclosure, some Jews approached Him and asked Him point-blank, 'Are you the Messiah?'
+As Jesus walked through Solomon’s porch on the east side of the Temple enclosure, some Jews approached Him and asked Him point-blank, “Are you the Messiah?”
 (10:24).
 Jesus had to be careful how He answered that question.
-During the festival, throngs of Jews, caught up in the nationalistic fever, were visiting Jerusalem.
-The word 'Messiah' might spark off riots because of its heavy nationalistic and political overtones.
+During the festival, throngs of Jews caught up in the nationalistic fever were visiting Jerusalem.
+The word “Messiah” might spark off riots because of its heavy nationalistic and political overtones.

-The Apostle John selected 'signs' (miracles) and events when he penned his gospel, under the inspiration of the Holy Spirit, to convey two purposes (20:30, 31).
+The apostle John selected “signs” (miracles) and events when he penned his Gospel, under the inspiration of the Holy Spirit, to convey two purposes (Jn 20:30–31).
 The first was to present the deity of the Lord Jesus.
-John skillfully selects the Hanukkah event because of the festival impact on the crowd.
+John skillfully selects the Hanukkah event because of the festival’s impact on the crowd.
 In contrast to the arrogant and blasphemous statement by Antiochus IV, Jesus truly is God manifest in human flesh.
 The second purpose was to challenge people to put their trust (believe) in the Lord Jesus Christ as the One who died for their sins and rose again from the dead.
-When they trust Him, God gives them the gift of eternal life, forgiveness of sins and a home in Heaven.
-There seems to be a marked contrast between the response of the Jews on the Temple Mount (10:37–39) and those 'beyond the Jordan' who believed on Him (10:40–42).
+When they trust Him, God gives them the gift of eternal life, forgiveness of sins, and a home in heaven.
+There seems to be a marked contrast between the response of the Jews on the Temple Mount (10:37–39) and the response of those “beyond the Jordan” who believed on Him (10:40–42).
 What is your response?
 Have you trusted the One who is the fulfillment of Hanukkah?